timchurchard/twopasswords/README.md

-# twopasswords
+# twopasswords: Simple brain wallet demo

 **WARNING Do Not Use this unless you understand the code !!
 I am not responsible for any funds you lose.
 WARNING**

-A simple CLI to make secure Bitcoin brain seeds & wallets using two passwords.
+This is a demo of a simple brain wallet system comprising a simple CLI to make Bitcoin brain wallets using two passwords.
 - Make seed and wallet
 - Show address(es) by number
 - Supports Bitcoin
 - Supports Legacy, P2SH Segwit & Segwit
 - Optional BIP38 Encrypt WIF
+- Wallet and utility functions

 _Why?
 How?_

 "In some situations the safest way to carry Bitcoin around is with a password or two."

+A criticism of BIP39 is the source of entropy.
+A user may provide entropy from a weak source (password).
+This demo is an attempt to explore that option.

-Using PBKDF2 to stretch the first password to make a random seed.
+PBKDF2 is used to stretch the first password to make a 'random' seed.
+The stretching uses a large number of iterations and the user may specify that number.
 Then second password is then used as BIP39 passphrase.
+The combination of these three factors makes brute forcing much harder.

+_Iterations?
+WTF?_

+Iterations is the number of times to hash passwords.
+This increases the time/cpu-effort required to brute force wallets made in this way.
+I suggest picking a large number (millions or billions) that you can remember.
+The larger the number the longer the calculation will take.
+Use 21,000,000 for example, this takes about 10s for me.
+Using 21,000,000,000 takes 10,900 seconds (3 hours).

 ## Usage